housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 </div>
 {% endhighlight %}

-So at the top of the component, we're going to display the item details, followed by it's description, `item.content`.
+At the top of the component, we're going to display the item details, followed by it's description, `item.content`.
 We then input the entire comments object (`item.comments`) to `app-comment-tree`, the selector for `CommentTreeComponent`.

 *Note: The styling for this component can be found [here]().